ggandor/lightspeed.nvim/README.md

 handy mnemonics, and the fact that `z` and `x` are physically right next to each other on a QWERTY keyboard.

-In any Vim mode, X-mode can also be invoked by pressing `<c-x>` before the search pattern.

 ### 1-character search (f/t)

 Lightspeed also overrides the native `f`/`F`/`t`/`T` motions with enhanced